15 Things Your Health Insurance Company Doesn’t Want You to Know

 Patient Advocates to the Rescue

 Health Advocates fight for patient rights.
-In the context of Health Insurance Companies, patient advocates work to solve your health care woes.
-They can be an incredibly valuable resource and I highly recommend seeking one out f you find yourself backed in to a very expensive health-care corner.
+In the context of Health Insurance Companies, patient advocates work to solve your healthcare woes.
+They can be an incredibly valuable resource and I highly recommend seeking one out f you find yourself backed into a very expensive health-care corner.
 This Patient Advocate website is a good start.

 Out of Network Expenses

-Most patients just assume that they’ll have to foot the bill for any out of network expenses.
+Most patients just assume that they’ll have to foot the bill for any out-of-network expenses.
 But that’s not exactly the case either.

 Sure, if you opt out of available in-network specialists, you’ll be forced to pay out of pocket.
 But, if your community doesn’t include a specialist in its network, you can seek written permission from your insurance provider.
 It never hurts to ask!